wxwern/cs2103t-tp/docs/UserGuide.md

 #### List contacts - `list`
 <span class="learning-outcome pill">:trophy: Able to list contacts, organizations, and recruiters in Jobby</span>

-Shows a list of all contacts in the address book.
+Shows a list of the specified contacts in the address book.

 Format: `list [--org/--rec]`

 [TIP - not sure about this format]
 Supplying `--org` lists only Organizations while supplying `--rec` lists only Recruiters.
+Specifying neither will list all contacts.
-Supplying extraneous parameters will allow the command to work, but will have no effect (should this be in known issues instead?)
+Supplying extraneous parameters will allow the command to work, but will have no effect.
+(should this be in known issues instead?)

 [SCREENSHOT HERE - LEFT SIDE: LIST --ORG, RIGHT SIDE: LIST --REC]